umee-network/umee/docs/architecture/ADR-006-oracle.md

 - More time spent on `x/oracle` development

 ### Neutral
-- Requires us to [evaluate whitelist](https://github.com/umee-network/umee/issues/225) for the oracle as
+- Requires us to [evaluate the whitelist](https://github.com/umee-network/umee/issues/225) for the oracle as we're not sure whether or not we want to accept all of the operators' exchange rates

 ## References